sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 There are at least two ways in which I should like to improve my LDA analysis.
 First, I should like to address the issue of calculating perplexity, and find optimal values for k, alpha, and eta.
 Probably the best approach would be to find a different measure for evaluating the models.
 Perplexity would not be ideal even if it worked, as it is a measure of predictive performance, but I am not using LDA for the purposes of prediction.

 Second, I should like to explore different algorithms for approximating the posterior/fitting my model.
 So far in training my LDA model I have only used ["online variational Bayes"](https://www.cs.princeton.edu/~blei/papers/HoffmanBleiBach2010b.pdf), the [method built into gensim](https://rare-technologies.com/multicore-lda-in-python-from-over-night-to-over-lunch/).
-I should like to instead try repeating my analsis with other methods, such as Gibbs sampling.
+I should like to instead try repeating my analysis with other methods, such as Gibbs sampling.
 There is a wrapper in Python that should allow me to use Gibbs sampling with Gensim; however, it might instead be easier to use the LDA method in graphlab.

 # Analysis and Findings